José Rondón

-José Gregorio Rondón Hidalgo (born March 3, 1994) is a Venezuelan professional baseball infielder for the Diablos Rojos del México of the Mexican League.
+José Gregorio Rondón Hidalgo (born March 3, 1994) is a Venezuelan professional baseball infielder and outfielder for the Pericos de Puebla of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the San Diego Padres, Chicago White Sox, Baltimore Orioles, and St. Louis Cardinals.

 Career

 Los Angeles Angels

 Rondón was signed by the Los Angeles Angels of Anaheim as an international free agent on January 13, 2011.
 He made his professional debut that season with the Dominican Summer League Angels.
 He started 2014 with the Inland Empire 66ers.
 In July he played in the All-Star Futures Game as an injury replacement for Carlos Correa.

 San Diego Padres

 On July 31, 2014, Rondón, along with Taylor Lindsey, R. J. Alvarez and Elliot Morris, was traded to the San Diego Padres for Huston Street and Trevor Gott.
 The Padres assigned him to the Lake Elsinore Storm.

 On November 19, 2015, the Padres added Rondón to their 40-man roster to protect him from the Rule 5 draft.
 Rondón was called up to the major leagues on July 29, 2016, and he made his major league debut that night as a pinch hitter for Edwin Jackson, wearing #13.
 On January 6, 2018, he was designated for assignment by the Padres.